henryxiang/reactive-programming/presentation/intro.md

 * Immutability
 * Higher level of abstraction

 Note: Functional programming are more expressive and enable programmers to write less code.
+Pure functions works as read-only hash tables.

 ---